micmejia/bible-dump/AMPC/Isaiah/Isa 54.md

-[^a]Sing, O barren one, you who did not bear; break forth into singing and cry aloud, you who did not travail with child!
+Sing, O barren one, you who did not bear; break forth into singing and cry aloud, you who did not travail with child!
 For the [spiritual] children of the desolate one will be more than the children of the married wife, says the Lord.